 Biochar in the VegHeadz Garden.

 In the VegHeadz Demonstration Vegetable Garden and Edible Food Forest at the Leon County UF/IFAS Extension, we have been provided with a big bag of biochar from the local facility, approximately one cubic yard, and we are learning how to use it in our garden.
 It is confusing since most gardeners are just becoming aware of this soil amendment and there is much conflicting and complicated information available from gardening sites, producers, and research reports.
 Research about its use in small gardens is still sparse, with little consensus, standards, or repeatability across the biochar spectrum.
+Following is some of the information we have compiled in researching its use.

 Applying untreated Biochar to Garden Soils—Most sources agree that the addition of untreated biochar to the soil may temporarily immobilize nutrients, potentially leading to a short-term reduction in plant growth.
 Avoiding this result would require several months up to a year of fallow time after application of untreated biochar to allow the soil and its organisms to stabilize before planting.